Nox Arcana

 All of Nox Arcana's music is released independently on the Monolith Graphics label, a publishing company owned by Vargo.
 With their third album, Nox Arcana became a Billboard Top Ten charting artist in the holiday genre.

+William Piotrowski released his first solo film soundtrack with Crimson Winter.
+Joseph Vargo wrote and recorded solo for later albums, Blackthorn Asylum, Winter's Eve, Theater of Illusion, The Dark Tower, Winter's Majesty and Legion of Shadows, which was a dedication to fans, and marked Nox Arcana's 10-year anniversary.
+For the next decade Joseph Vargo performed solo on Gothic, Season of the Witch, and Ebonshire, which has become a series of holiday music EPs released each year, culminating in 2018 with the full collection on CD.

+Nox Arcana published four releases during 2025: Pandora's Box, a theme based on the ancient Greek myth of Pandora; Darkfall, Vol. 4, a follow-up to the earlier Billboard charting releases; Doctor Arcana Official Gaming Soundtrack, a collection of all the songs from both game soundtracks onto one CD; and delved into the rock genre with Hard Nox, which features vocals on the majority of tracks, along with electric guitars and bass drums.

 Concept

 Nox Arcana specializes in concept albums based on original stories, as well as gothic fiction and classic horror literature Some of their albums also make reference to medieval themes and ancient mythology.